Transformers: The Ride – 3D: Universal Studios Florida

-A few days after Transformers: The Ride opened at Universal Studios Hollywood, Universal Parks & Resorts decided to open the attraction at Universal Studios Florida.
+A few days after Transformers: The Ride – 3D opened at Universal Studios Hollywood, Universal Parks & Resorts decided to open the attraction at Universal Studios Florida.
 Construction began almost immediately on the site of Soundstage 44, which was once home of Hercules and Xena: Wizards of the Screen and Murder, She Wrote Mystery Theatre.
 The soundstage was demolished in June 2012.
 In July 2012, construction of a new building began with the installation of a tower crane and the start of excavation.
-On 2 May 2013, the park announced that the ride would open on 20 June 2013.
-On 30 May 2013, technical rehearsals for the ride officially began.
-On 20 June 2013, the ride officially opened to the general public.
+On May 2, 2013, the park announced that the ride would open on June 20, 2013.
+On May 30, 2013, technical rehearsals for the ride officially began.
+On June 20, 2013, the ride officially opened to the general public.
 Transformers: The Ride 3D celebrated its One-Millionth Rider in August 2013.

 Universal Studios Beijing

+In connection with the opening of the entertainment resort Universal Beijing in 2021, their version of Transformers: The Ride was introduced under the name Transformers: Battle for the AllSpark in the Universal Studios Beijing theme park, which is part of the resort.

 Ride system and experience

 The ride vehicles, developed by Oceaneering International, are mounted to a track-roaming platform that provides the forward motion to move the vehicle through each show scene.
 The yaw motor and a stewart platform with six degrees of freedom attaching it to the platform allows the vehicle to move 360 degrees at different angles along the 2000 ft track.
 Each vehicle is fitted with a motor that controls the right side door through which guests board and leave.
 These vehicles are modeled after an Autobot named Evac and each vehicle accommodates twelve riders.
 Each row of four riders is restrained by a single lap bar.